HummerX/BMSAIT/README.md

 # BMSAIT-Project
 Falcon BMS to Arduino Interface Tool

-BMSAIT ist an interface tool for cockpit builders.
+BMSAIT is an interface tool for cockpit builders.
 It allows to relay output data from the shared memory of Falcon BMS to output devices like LED, LCD, Servo motors and many others.
 BMSAIT also allows to register input commands from digital and analog sources like switches, encoders and potentiometers to simulate keyboard and joystick commands that will be send to Falcon BMS.</p>